 The function calculated ACCRINT using the formula below:

-- Ai is the number of accrued days for the ith quasi-coupon period within the odd period.
+Ai is the number of accrued days for the quasi-coupon period within the odd period.

-- NC is the number of quasi-coupon periods that fit in the odd period.
-Fraction is raised it to the next whole number.
+NC is the number of quasi-coupon periods that fit in the odd period.
+Fraction is raised to the next whole number.

 We get the result below: